IceMerman/SCUC-UserCuts/README.md

 ## License

-This code is provided under a BSD license as part of the Multi-Infrastructure Control and Optimization Toolkit (MICOT) project, LA-CC-13-108.
+This code is provided under a BSD license as part of DEMIERI project.